-- 12.3 The responsibility for how the system learns lessons from serious child safeguarding incidents lies at a national level with the Child Safeguarding Practice Review Panel and at a local level with the safeguarding partners. - 12.4 A serious child safeguarding case is one in which: - Abuse or neglect of a child is known or suspected and - The child has died or been seriously injured.
+- 12.3 The responsibility for how the system learns lessons from serious child safeguarding incidents lies at a national level with the National Case Review Panel and at a local level with the safeguarding partners. - 12.4 A serious child safeguarding case is one in which: - Abuse or neglect of a child is known or suspected and - The child has died or been seriously injured.

-- identify serious child safeguarding cases which raise issues of importance in relation to the area - commission and oversee the review of those cases, where they consider it appropriate for a review to be undertaken.
+- 12.5 The Safeguarding Partners must make arrangements to: - identify serious child safeguarding cases which raise issues of importance in relation to the area - commission and oversee the review of those cases, where they consider it appropriate for a review to be undertaken.